-While compatibility is not universal, the Echo works with Zigbee 3.0 devices from brands like Sengled, ThirdReality, and Hue.
-Beyond this list, you can look for third-party or customer reviews to determine compatibility.
-In general, though, only a small number of proprietary implementations (like Aqara’s Zigbee sensors) should refuse to work with the Echo.
+The Echo works with Zigbee 3.0 devices from brands like Sengled, ThirdReality, and Philips Hue.
+Check specifications to determine support.
+In general, though, only a small number of proprietary implementations (like Aqara’s Zigbee sensors) will refuse to work.

 See also: The best Echo speakers

-Compatibility aside, the only downside to using an Echo device as your main Zigbee hub is that you might miss out on extra features and functionality.
-For example, Philips’ app offers sophisticated scene controls and the Hue Labs feature, which you’ll lose without the official hub.
-If you only care about the basics like on-off and dimming, the Echo is still a fantastic value, considering you can always upgrade in the future.
-Just keep in mind that the cheaper Echo Dot doesn’t have any Zigbee capabilities whatsoever.
+Compatibility aside, the only downside to using an Echo device as a Zigbee hub is that you might miss out on brand-specific features.
+For example, the Philips Hue app offers sophisticated scene controls and the Hue Labs feature, which you’ll sacrifice without the official Hue Smart Hub.
+If you only care about basics like on-off and dimming, the Echo is still a fantastic value, considering you can always upgrade in the future.

-Ever wish you could control your old air conditioner, ceiling fan, television, or even garage door from your smartphone or voice assistant?
+Ever wish you could control your old air conditioner, ceiling fan, TV, or even garage door from your smartphone or voice assistant?
 BroadLink’s RM4 range can do all of that, and costs less than $50.
-The RM4 Pro is a universal remote control for all your infrared and RF devices.
+The RM4 Pro in particular is a universal remote control for all your infrared and RF devices.
 If you don’t have any RF devices, you can opt for the cheaper RM4 Mini instead.
-I’ve owned BroadLink’s older RM3 Mini for over two years now, and it has come in handy for several automations.
+I’ve owned BroadLink’s older RM3 Mini for years now, and it has come in handy for several automations.

-For instance, if you don’t own a smart thermostat, you could use a routine that turns on and off an air conditioner on a schedule while you’re asleep.
-Alternatively, you can create a scene that dims the lights, turns on your television, and navigates to the exact input of your choice.
-The potential scenarios are endless.
+For instance, if you don’t own a smart thermostat, you could use a routine that turns an air conditioner on and off on a schedule while you’re asleep.
+Another possibility might be a scene that dims the lights, turns on your TV, and navigates to your exact input of choice.

 Yeelight Smart Lights

-While brands like Philips Hue and LIFX have the smart lighting market cornered, outfitting an entire home with their products can get expensive pretty quickly.
-If you’re looking for a cost-effective alternative, consider Yeelight instead.
-You can score a 4-pack of RGB bulbs for under $50 — that’s less than a single Hue bulb!
-Other form factors exist too, of course, like LED strips, a table lamp, and an under-cabinet light bar.
+While brands like Philips Hue and Lifx are leading in the smart light industry, outfitting an entire home with their products can get very expensive, very quickly.
+If you’re looking for a cost-effective alternative, consider Yeelight.
+You can potentially score a four-pack of RGB bulbs for under $50.
+Other form factors exist too, like lightstrips, a table lamp, and an under-cabinet light bar.

 See also: The best smart light bulbs

-In case you’re worried about buying into a no-name brand, it’s worth noting that Yeelight is one of Xiaomi’s many sub-brands.
-In fact, it’s not even the only Xiaomi sub-brand that specializes in smart home gear — there’s also Mijia and Aqara.
-Furthermore, many newer Yeelight products support third-party integrations, including Alexa, Google Assistant, Razer Chroma, SmartThings, and HomeKit.
+In case you’re worried about buying into a “no-name” brand, it’s worth noting that Yeelight is actually one of Xiaomi’s many sub-brands.
+In fact, it’s not even the only Xiaomi sub-brand that specializes in smart home gear — there’s also Mi Home and Aqara.
+Furthermore, many newer Yeelight products support third-party integrations like Alexa, Google Assistant, Razer Chroma, SmartThings, and HomeKit.

 See also: The best Samsung SmartThings devices

-Of course, you’ll also need to pick up sensors, switches, and other devices to pair with the hub.
-While Aeotec themselves have a diverse range of first-party accessories, they’re admittedly a little expensive.
-If you’re on a budget, consider third-party devices instead.
+Of course, you’ll need to pick up supported sensors, switches, and other accessories to actually make use of the technology.
+Aeotec has a diverse range of products, but it’s probably more cost-effective to explore outside options.
 Luckily, SmartThings supports dozens of brands.
-I typically turn to Ikea’s Tradfri or Ewelink’s Sonoff ranges of switches and sensors for a cheap and reliable option.
+I typically turn to Ikea’s Tradfri or eWeLink’s Sonoff ranges of switches and sensors.

 Eufy Video Doorbell